tg-tjmitchell/comfyui-custom-node-lister/README.md

 1. This folder is placed in the `custom_nodes` directory of your ComfyUI installation
 2. ComfyUI has been restarted after installation
 3. The folder is named correctly (avoid spaces and special characters)

+If some packages don't appear, they may not follow standard ComfyUI Manager naming conventions.